Your Shopify domain is the web address where customers find your online store.

 Third Method: If you already own a domain from a third-party provider and want to manage all your domain settings from your Shopify admin, you can transfer your domain to Shopify by choosing the “Transfer Domain” option from the Domains setting screen.

-🌟Note: Connecting an existing domain means another company still manages your web address while transferring a domain to Shopify means moving the control of your web address to Shopify itself.
+• Transferring a domain to Shopify means: Moving the control of your web address to Shopify itself.

 Now that you have the new domain name you want, it's time to change your domain name as a primary domain in your Shopify store!